DirectMyFile/ace.dart/README.md

 This package maintains a copy of the latest [ace-builds][] `src-min-noconflict` governed by its own BSD [LICENSE][ace-license].

-The javascript releases occur approximately once per month, and the version currently in use by this package is maintained in the version string metadata.
+The `ace-builds` occur approximately once per month, and the version currently in use by this package is maintained in the version string metadata.
 For example, in `ace.dart` version `0.0.4+9.11.2013` we provide a copy of `ace-builds` version `9.11.2013`.

 Please note that you may choose to use a different version of `ace.js` in your html without requiring any change to this package: